alma4rebi/Sticky-Notes/README.md

 Change Log:
 --------------
+0.6- Beta
+   - Fixed a bug in the desklet start.
+   - Now you can control the height of the note using the scroll.
+   - No longer cuts the image in the theme of the staples.

+0.5- Beta
+   - Was fixed a bug that appear when you don't have any notes.

 0.4- Beta
    - Option for multiple instances was added.
    - Pencil to mark the edition of current note was  added.